ntustison/Histograms/Text/intro2.md

 fuzzy spatial c-means [@Chuang:2006aa] and Gaussian mixture-modeling (GMM) with a Markov random field (MRF) prior algorithms.
-The former, similar to k-means, optimizes over the within-class sample variance but includes a per-sample membership weighting [@Bezdek:1981aa] whereas the latter is optimized via the expectation-maximization (EM) algorithm [@Dempster:1977aa].
+The former, similar to k-means, optimizes over the within-class sample variance but includes a per-sample membership weighting [@Bezdek:1981aa], based on neighborhood voxel information, whereas the latter is optimized via the expectation-maximization (EM) algorithm [@Dempster:1977aa].
 These algorithms have the advantage, in contrast to histogram-only algorithms, \textcolor{blue}{that} the intensity thresholds between class labels are softened which demonstrates some